nlspnsgen/clean-code-typescript/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Use method chaining

+Use sparingly; prefer when it improves clarity for builders/DSLs, and avoid when it hides mutation or makes order dependence non-obvious.

 This pattern is very useful and commonly used in many libraries.
 It allows your code to be expressive, and less verbose.
 For that reason, use method chaining and take a look at how clean your code will be.